The book provides new vistas on Karl Marx’s political economy, philosophy and politics on the occasion of his 200th birthday.

 14. Use values and exchange values in Marx’ extended reproduction schemes

-Carlo Benetti, Alain Béraud, Edith Klimovsky & Antoine Rebeyrol
+Carlo Benetti, Alain Béraud, Edith Klimovsky and Antoine Rebeyrol

 15. James Steuart and the making of Karl Marx’s monetary thought